konflux-ci/build-definitions/README.md

 Script `./hack/test-builds.sh` creates pipelines and tasks directly in current namespace and executes there test builds.
 By setting the environment variable `MY_QUAY_USER` the images will be pushed into user's quay repository, in that case creation of secret named `redhat-appstudio-staginguser-pull-secret` is required.

 Script `./hack/test-build.sh` provides way to test on custom git repository and pipeline.
 Usage example: `./hack/test-build.sh https://github.com/jduimovich/spring-petclinic java-builder`.

+### Compliance

+Task definitions must comply to [Enterprise Contract](https://enterprisecontract.dev/) policies.
+Currently, there are two policy configurations.
+The [all-tasks](./policies/all-tasks.yaml) policy configuration applies to all Task definitions, while the [build-tasks](./policies/build-tasks.yaml) policy configuration applies only to build Task definitions.
+A build Task, i.e. one that produces a container image, must abide to both policy configurations.